rswinkle/sdl_img/README.md

 On Linux just running `make` will create a debug build, while `make config=release` (after a `make clean`) will create an optimized build.

+For Windows builds I use the cross compiling environment [quasi-msys2](https://github.com/HolyBlackCat/quasi-msys2).
+I'm using the default setup which is native clang with a UCRT environment.
+Do `make PLAT=cross_win` for that.

-On Windows I use [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-installation) and you can do `make PLAT=windows` or just change the default at the top of the makefile so you don't have to specify it every time.
-Unfortunately it seems to be broken no matter whith MSYS2 environment I choose at the moment so the last windows build was built using the cross compiling target which uses [quasi-msys2](https://github.com/HolyBlackCat/quasi-msys2).
-I'm using the default setup which is native clang with a ucrt environment but I'm still unclear why that works but clang and a ucrt environment on actual Windows doesn't.
+On Windows you can use the equivalent UCRT environment of [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-installation) (none of the other environments work curently) with `make PLAT=msys2` or just change the default at the top of the makefile so you don't have to specify it every time.
+Unfortunately it is broken for other MSYS2 environments (ie mingw64, clang64).
+I think it's a platform mismatch issue with SDL2 but UCRT is the recommended environment so even if I figured it out I'd probably keep using UCRT.

 There are other targets for creating packages (ie installers) for each platform.